dingo-gw/dingo/examples/README.md

 ```
 dingo_generate_asd_dataset --data_dir data_dir --settings_file asd_dataset_settings.yaml
 ```
-This will download data from the GWOSC website and create a `/tmp` directory, in which the estimated PSDs are stored.
+This will download data and create a `/tmp` directory, in which the estimated PSDs are stored.
 Subsequently, these are collected together into a final `.hdf5` ASD dataset.
-If no `settings_file` is passed, the script will attempt to use the default one `data_dir/asd_dataset_settings.yaml`.

 ## Training